John Frankenheimer: The Train (1964)

 In early 1964, Frankenheimer was reluctant to embark upon another film project due to fatigue: "The Train is a film I had no intention of ever doing [and was] not a subject that I cared that much about...I'd just finished Seven Days in May (1964).
 I was quite tired."

-Adapted from the novel Le Front de l'Art: Défense des collections françaises, 1939–1945 by Rose Valland, the documentary-styled picture examines the desperate struggle by the French Resistance to intercept a train loaded with priceless art treasures and sabotage it before Wehrmacht officers could escape with it to Nazi Germany.
+Adapted from the memoir Le Front de l'Art: Défense des collections françaises, 1939–1945 by Rose Valland, the documentary-styled picture examines the desperate struggle by the French Resistance to intercept a train loaded with priceless art treasures and sabotage it before Wehrmacht officers could escape with it to Nazi Germany.
 The film dramatizes a contest of wills between French railway inspector Labiche (Burt Lancaster) and German art connoisseur Colonel von Waldheim (Paul Scofield), tasked with seizing the art work.
 Shooting for The Train had commenced in France when filmmaker Arthur Penn, originally enlisted to direct the adaptation, was dismissed by actor-producer Lancaster, allegedly over personal incompatibility and irreconcilable interpretive differences.

 Frankenheimer, who had successfully directed Lancaster on three previous films, consented to replace Penn, but with grave reservations, considering the screenplay “almost appalling” and noting that “the damn train didn't leave the station until p.
 140.”
 Frankenheimer postponed production of Seconds (1966) to accommodate Lancaster's production.

 Filming for The Train was temporarily shut down and the existing footage discarded.
 Frankenheimer, in collaboration with screenwriters Nedrick Young (uncredited), Franklin Coen, Frank Davis and Walter Bernstein framed an entirely new script that combined suspense, intrigue and action, reflecting Lancaster's prerequisites.

 “The point I wanted to make [in The Train] was that no work of art is worth a human life.
 That's what the film is about.
 I feel that very deeply.
 But to say that the film is a statement of a theme like that is really being unfair to the film...the lives of people, what they do and how they think, feel and behave, is in itself important...Honesty and reality are reflected in people's attitudes-without individuals having to perform great deeds or being great heroes or villains proclaiming great messages about life...The Train is this kind of movie.”—John Frankenheimer in Gerald Pratley's The Cinema of John Frankenheimer (1969).